-As mentioned in Chapter 1, U. T. System projects must be publicly posted in accordance with State of Texas procurement requirements.
+U. T. System projects must be publicly posted in accordance with State of Texas procurement requirements.

-The selection of both prime contractors and subcontractors is typically done on a "best value" basis, considering price and other factors, not just the low bid.
+The selection of both prime contractors and subcontractors (under the CMR and D-B delivery methods) is typically done on a "best value" basis, considering price and other factors, not just the low bid.
 This requires all contractors to provide additional qualifications information which commonly includes:

-- Prior experience with owner or prime contractor if applicable - Experience with similar projects and owner contact information
+- Prior experience with owner or prime contractor if applicable

+- Experience with similar projects and owner contact information

 - Proposed staffing and their experience

 - Safety record

 - Current workload and manpower information

 - Financial information